 I have been an educator for 32 years.
 Eleven of those years I taught 5th and 6th grade in Brazoria, where I was teacher of the year in 1994.
 In 2000, I made the move to Stephen F. Austin STEM Academy in Jones Creek, where my son was entering kindergarten.
 There, I taught 4th, 5th and 6th grade during my 16 years at SFA.
-Teaching junior high students was a new experience for me, but I am so happy God gave this opportunity!
+Teaching junior high students was a new experience, but I am so happy God gave me this opportunity!

 I have one child, Evan, who recently graduated from Texas A&M. Whoop!
 I enjoy gardening, woodworking, traveling, and trying out new Mexican food dishes.
 I attend Columbia United Methodist Church in West Columbia.